gorilla-co/s3pypi/README.md

 Manager].
 If your certificate is a wildcard certificate, add `use_wildcard_certificate = true` to `config.auto.tfvars`.

+#### Distributed locking with DynamoDB

+To ensure that concurrent invocations of `s3pypi` do not overwrite each other's changes, the objects in S3 can be locked via an optional DynamoDB table (using the `--lock-indexes` option).
+To create this table, add `enable_dynamodb_locking = true` to `config.auto.tfvars`.

 #### Basic authentication

 To enable basic authentication, add `enable_basic_auth = true` to